-- Lyse approximately 107 cells in 0.5 mL of ice cold Cell Lysis Buffer (formulation provided below).
+- 1. Lyse approximately 107 cells in 0.5 mL of ice cold Cell Lysis Buffer (formulation provided below).
 This buffer, a modified RIPA buffer, is suitable for recovery of most proteins, including membrane receptors, cytoskeletal-associated proteins, and soluble proteins.
 This cell lysis buffer formulation is available as a separate product which requires supplementation with protease inhibitors immediately prior to use (Cat. # FNN0011).
 Other cell lysis buffer formulations, such as Laemmli sample buffer and Triton-X 100 buffer, are also compatible with this procedure.
 Additional optimization of the cell stimulation protocol and cell lysis procedure may be required for each specific application. - 2.
 Remove the cellular debris by centrifuging the lysates at 14,000 x g for 10 minutes.
 Alternatively, lysates may be ultracentrifuged at 100,000 x g for 30 minutes for greater clarification. - 3.
 Carefully decant the clarified cell lysates into clean tubes and determine the protein concentration using a suitable method, such as the Bradford assay.
 Polypropylene tubes are recommended for storing cell lysates. - 4.
-React an aliquot of the lysate with an equal volume of 2x Laemmli Sample Buffer (125 mM Tris, pH 6.8, 10% glycerol, 10% SDS, 0.006% bromophenol blue, and 130 mM dithiothreitol [DTT]) and boil the mixture for 90 seconds at 100°C. - 5.
-Load 10-30 μg of the cell lysate into the wells of an appropriate single percentage or gradient minigel and resolve the proteins by SDS-PAGE. - 6.
+React an aliquot of the lysate with an equal volume of 2x Laemmli Sample Buffer (125 mM Tris, pH 6.8, 10% glycerol, 10% SDS, 0.006% bromophenol blue, and 130 mM dithiothreitol [DTT]) and boil the mixture for 90 seconds at 100°C. - Load 10-30 μg of the cell lysate into the wells of an appropriate single percentage or gradient minigel and resolve the proteins by SDS-PAGE. - 6.
 In preparation for the Western transfer, cut a piece of PVDF membrane slightly larger than the gel.
 Soak the membrane in methanol for 1 minute, then rinse with ddH2O for 5 minutes.
 Alternatively, nitrocellulose may be used. - 7.
 Soak the PVDF membrane, 2 pieces of Whatman paper, and Western apparatus sponges in transfer buffer (formulation provided below) for 2 minutes. - 8.
 Assemble the gel and membrane into the sandwich apparatus. - 9.
 Transfer the proteins at 140 mA for 60-90 minutes at room temperature. - 10.
 Following the transfer, rinse the membrane with Tris buffered saline for 2 minutes. - 11.
-Block the membrane with blocking buffer (formulation provided below) overnight at 4°C or for one hour at room temperature. - 12.
-Incubate the blocked blot with primary antibody at a 1:1,000 starting dilution in Tris buffered saline supplemented with 3% non-fat dried milk and 0.1% Tween 20 overnight at 4°C or for two hours at room temperature. - 13.
+Block the membrane with blocking buffer (formulation provided below) for one hour at room temperature or overnight at 4°C. - 12.
+Incubate the blocked blot with primary antibody at a 1:1000 dilution in Tris buffered saline supplemented with 3% BSA and 0.1% Tween 20 for one hour at room temperature or overnight at 4°C. - 13.
 Wash the blot with several changes of Tris buffered saline supplemented with 0.1% Tween 20. - 14.
-Detect the antibody signal using an appropriate secondary antibody, such as goat F(ab')2 anti-rabbit IgG alkaline phosphatase conjugate (Cat. # ALI4405) or goat F(ab')2 anti-rabbit IgG horseradish peroxidase conjugate (Cat. # ALI4404) in conjunction with your chemiluminescence reagents and instrumentation.
+Detect the antibody band using an appropriate secondary antibody, such as goat F(ab')2 anti-rabbit IgG alkaline phosphatase conjugate (Cat. # ALI4405) or goat F(ab')2 anti-rabbit IgG horseradish peroxidase conjugate (Cat. # ALI4404) in conjunction with your chemiluminescence reagents and instrumentation.

-Cell Lysis Buffer Transfer Buffer Tris Buffered Saline Blocking Buffer
+Cell Lysis Buffer

-Formulation: Formulation: Formulation: Formulation:
+Formulation:

-10 mM Tris, pH 7.4 2.4 gm Tris base 20 mM Tris-HCl, pH 7.4 100 mL Tris buffered saline
+10 mM Tris, pH 7.4

-100 mM NaCl 14.2 gm glycine 0.9% NaCl 3 gm non-fat dried milk
+100 mM NaCl

-1 mM EDTA 200 mL methanol 0.1 mL Tween 20
+1 mM EDTA

-1 mM EGTA Q.S. to 1 liter, then add
+1 mM EGTA

-1 mM NaF 1 mL 10% SDS.
+1 mM NaF

-$20 \text{ mM Na}4P_2O_7$ Cool to 4°C prior to use.
+$20 \text{ mM Na}4 P_2 O_7$

 2 mM Na 3 VO 4

 0.1% SDS

 0.5% sodium deoxycholate

 1% Triton-X 100

 10% glycerol

 1 mM PMSF (made from a

 0.3 M stock in DMSO)

 or 1 mM AEBSF (water

 soluble version of PMSF)

 60 μg/mL aprotinin

 10 μg/mL leupeptin

-1 μg/mL pepstatin (alternatively, protease inhibitor cocktail such as
+1 μg/mL pepstatin

+(alternatively, protease inhibitor cocktail such as Sigma

-Sigma Cat. # P2714 may be used)
+Cat. # P2714 may be used)